hashicorp/terraform-guides/governance/third-generation/common-functions/tfplan-functions/docs/find_datasources_by_provider.md

 When evaluating data sources that do not reference any computed values (those known after doing an apply), it is usually better to use the [tfstate/v2](https://www.terraform.io/docs/cloud/sentinel/import/tfstate-v2.html) import and the corresponding [find_datasources](../tfstate-functions/find_datasources.md) function that uses that import.

+If you are using Terraform 0.12, use the short form of the provider name such as "aws".
+If you are using Terraform 0.13, use the fully-qualified provider source such as "registry.terraform.io/hashicorp/aws".

 ## Sentinel Module
 This function is contained in the [tfplan-functions.sentinel](../tfplan-functions.sentinel) Sentinel module.